Datalog-Expressibility for Monadic and Guarded Second-Order Logic: Introduction

-The class of CSPs of arbitrary infinite structures $\bB$ is quite large; it is easy to see that a class $\mathcal D$ of finite structures with a finite relational signature $\tau$ is a CSP of a countably infinite structure if and only if \begin{itemize} \item it is closed under disjoint unions, and \item $\bA \in {\mathcal D}$ for any $\bA$ that maps homomorphically to some $\bA' \in \mathcal D$. \end{itemize} The second item can equivalently be rephrased as the \emph{complement} of ${\mathcal D}$ (meant within the class of all finite $\tau$-structures; this comment applies throughout and will be omitted in the following) being \emph{closed under homomorphisms}: a class $\mathcal C$ is closed under homomorphisms if for any structure $\bA \in \cal C$ that maps homomorphically to some $\bC$ we have $\bC \in \cal C$.
+The second condition in Remark~\ref{rem:CSP}, which is sometimes also referred to as \emph{closure under inverse homomorphisms}, can be equivalently rephrased by requiring that the \emph{complement}\footnote{Whenever in this paper we refer to the complement of some class $\mathcal D$ of finite $\tau$-structures, we mean the class of all finite $\tau$-structures not contained in $\mathcal D$ -- we will make $\tau$ explicit or it will be clear from the context.} of ${\mathcal D}$ is \emph{closed under homomorphisms}, where a class $\mathcal C$ is closed under homomorphisms if for any structure $\bA \in \cal C$ that maps homomorphically to some $\bC$ we have $\bC \in \cal C$.
 Examples of classes of structures that are closed under homomorphisms naturally arise from Datalog.
-We say that a class $\mathcal C$ of finite $\tau$-structures \emph{is in Datalog}\footnote{Warning: Feder and Vardi~\cite{FederVardi} say that a CSP is in Datalog if its \emph{complement} in the class of all finite $\tau$-structures is in Datalog.} if there exists a Datalog program $\Pi$ with a distinguished predicate nullary \goal\ such that $\Pi$ derives \goal\ on a finite $\tau$-structure if and only if the structure is in $\mathcal C$; in this case, we write $\llbracket \Pi \rrbracket$ for $\mathcal C$.
-Every class of $\tau$-structures in Datalog is closed under homomorphisms.
-However, not every class of finite structures in Datalog describes the complement of a CSP: consider for example, for unary predicates $R$ and $B$, the class $\mathcal C_{R,B}$ of finite $\{R,B\}$-structures $\bA$ such that $R^{\bA}$ is empty or $B^{\bA}$ is empty.
-Clearly, ${\mathcal C}_{R,B}$ is not closed under disjoint unions.
-However, a finite structure is in ${\mathcal C}_{R,B}$ if and only if the Datalog program that consists of just one rule
+We say that a class $\mathcal C$ of finite $\tau$-structures \emph{is definable in Datalog} (or shorter: \emph{is in Datalog})\footnote{Warning: Feder and Vardi~\cite{FederVardi} say that a CSP is in Datalog if its \emph{complement} in the class of all finite $\tau$-structures is definable in Datalog in our sense.} if there exists a Datalog program $\Pi$ with a distinguished nullary predicate \goal\ such that $\Pi$ derives \goal\ on a finite $\tau$-structure if and only if the structure is in $\mathcal C$; in this case, we may denote $\mathcal C$ by $\llbracket \Pi \rrbracket$.
+While each class of $\tau$-structures that is definable in Datalog is closed under homomorphisms, not every such class corresponds to the complement of a CSP.

+\begin{example} Consider, for unary predicates $R$ and $B$, the class $\mathcal C_{R,B}$ of finite $\{R,B\}$-structures $\bA$ such that $R^{\bA}$ is empty or $B^{\bA}$ is empty.
+Clearly, ${\mathcal C}_{R,B}$ is not closed under disjoint unions, so it cannot correspond to the CSP of any structure.
+Yet, it is easy to see that a finite structure is in ${\mathcal C}_{R,B}$ if and only if the Datalog program consisting of just the one rule